Roommates + Landlords

 2) Find another tenant to take on the lease

-According to Horigan, another hiccup with this scenario is the 30-day timeframe, which is impractical in a competitive rental market.
-“There are few—if any—renters that can wait 30 days for a landlord to make a decision.”
-So, if you don’t get a response, he recommends following up with the property owner or leasing agent and trying to work directly with them to achieve the outcome you want.
+"There are few—if any—renters that can wait 30 days for a landlord to make a decision," he said.
+If you don't receive a response, he recommends following up with the property owner or leasing agent and attempting to work directly with them to achieve the desired outcome.

-That said, every board has its own rules—including refusing to let the owner re-rent to a new tenant for a lease shorter than 12 months or allowing only one tenant per 12-month period.
-These rules can often be worked out, but it’s worth checking beforehand.
-(Read "My co-op board falsely accused me of illegally subletting my unit.
-What should I do?" for a first-hand account of what you could face if you go this route.)
+One final caveat: The right to assign your lease doesn't apply if you rent in a co-op or condo building, where you typically rent from an individual owner who is not considered a landlord under NYC law.
+What's more, every board has its own rules—including refusing to let an owner re-rent to a new tenant for a lease that's shorter than 12 months, or allowing only one tenant per 12-month period.
+Read: "My co-op board falsely accused me of illegally subletting my unit.
+What should I do?" for a first-hand account of what you could face if you go this route.

 3) Avoid breaking your lease in winter, if possible

 On the flip side, if your lease ends in the slower winter months and you want to break it during summer, a landlord might appreciate it if you can find a new 12-month renter with a summer start when prices are much higher.
-“The smaller landlords are not always thinking about this opportunity, so it can help get them to work with you,” Horigan says.
+"The smaller landlords are not always thinking about this opportunity, so it can help get them to work with you," Horigan said.

 What to know about your security deposit

-The law may also make you less likely to be sued for breaking a lease, but damages could still be imposed—to cover repainting, paying a brokerage to re-rent the apartment, and lost rent.
-Also, your security deposit is vulnerable if there are unpaid utility bills or damage to the apartment.
+The law may also make you less likely to be sued for breaking a lease, but damages could still be imposed to cover repainting, paying a brokerage to re-rent the apartment, and lost rent—all of which might come out of your deposit.

 Keep in mind that landlords need to provide you with a walk-through at the end of a tenancy, itemize any damage, allow you to make any repairs, and pay you your money back, less any repair costs, within 14 days of the tenancy end.
 If that isn't done, a landlord forfeits any right to your security deposit.